Written By Shubham Arora

 Published By: Shubham Arora | Published: Aug 05, 2025, 01:25 PM (IST)

 India’s cybersecurity agency, CERT-In, has issued a serious warning for users of different Apple products.
 It has found multiple security flaws in Apple’s software that could allow hackers to take control of your devices, steal personal data, or even make the services unusable.
 These issues are said to affect iPhone, iPad, Mac, Apple Watch, Apple TV, and Vision Pro headset.
-Also Read: Govt Seeks Clarification From Apple As ‘Mercenary’ Spyware Threat Alerts Reach Users In India
+Also Read: CERT-In issues data theft warning for macOS and Chrome users: What you should do

 This means a wide range of Apple products could be exposed to cyberattacks if they’re not running the latest updates.
-Also Read: Windows 10 And Windows 11 Hit By High-Severity Security Flaw: CERT-In Issues Warning
+Also Read: Apple 2026 Launches: From iPhone 18 Series, iPhone Fold To MacBook At Cheaper Price - Know ALL Here

 CERT-In warns that these flaws in Apple products could allow hackers to steal sensitive data, run malicious code, bypass security settings, gain elevated system privileges, or disrupt services completely.
 The vulnerabilities are said to stem from technical issues like type confusion, buffer overflows, logic errors, race conditions, and improper input validation.